xCerVx/testing/README.md

 # testing
-Just getting the hang of thing here"
+"Just getting the hang of things here"